 He has taught as an adjunct in fiction at Naropa University, and is currently a Mentor for Prescott College’s Graduate Program.
 He currently lives in Boulder, Colorado with his wife and children.

-Fiction, Poetry, Music
+Fiction, Poetry, Creative Nonfiction

 - BA, Richard Stockton College of NJ

 - MFA, Writing and Literature, Goddard College

 Laura McCullough’s most recent books are Rigger Death & Hoist Another, poems (Black Lawrence Press, 2013); Ripple & Snap, micro-fiction/prose-poems about the aftermath of a public suicide; Shutters*Voices*Wind, linked monologues in the voices of women from around the globe; The Smashing House, a short fiction chapbook (ELJ Publications, 2013); and her edited anthology, The Room & the World: Essays on the Poetry of Stephen Dunn (Syracuse University Press, 2013).
 Her other books are Panic (winner of the Kinereth Gensler Award, Alice James Books, and a Foreword BOTYA finalist), Speech Acts (Black Lawrence Press), and What Men Want (XOXOX Press).
 Her second edited anthology, A Sense of Regard: Essays on Poetry and Race is forthcoming in late 2014 from University of Georgia Press.